HassanAli66/odin-recipes/README.md

 # odin-recipes
-mini project to learn web development
+mini project to learn the basics of web development